 Most people who buy green gemstone jewellery prefer emeralds.
-However, green sapphires are actually better suited to jewellery which is worn daily.
-They’re much harder and more durable than emeralds.
+However, green sapphires have the advantage of being harder and more durable than emeralds.

 Star sapphires can be blue, pink, black, gray, white, purple or yellow.
 They can any color except red, which would be a star ruby.
 They exhibit a characteristic known as “asterism”.
 This is a star-like light reflection inside the gem.

-Some sapphire colors in the star variety are more valued than others.
+Some sapphire colours in the star variety are more valued than others.
 In general pink and blue are considered the best, grey the worst.